paulpeterkim/ComputerScienceStudy/cpp.md

 ```
 ---
 ## *2. Structure, Union, and Enum (Basically same as C)*
 > Basically it is same as C, except that you can use c++ style initialization.
-There is slight difference to C. In C, keyword *struct* is needed in front of structure tag (or that of union, or that of enum).
+There is slight difference to C. In C, keyword *struct* is needed in front of structure tag (or that of union, or that of enum) when initializing.
 However in C++, it is not needed, thus usage of typedef is not necessary.
 ``` cpp
 using namespace std;
 struct student {